EkleTony/healthy-climate-ssl/README.md

 3. 192-dimensional region embeddings with a 70/10/20 interpolation split
 4. Downstream evaluation (Ridge / MLP) against coordinate-based baselines

-All experiments are seeded for reproducibility, and validation tests (`pytest`) verify data integrity and training stability.
+All experiments are seeded for reproducibility, and validation tests (pytest) verify data integrity and training.

 ---